 The question from potential clients is so often: “Why should I have my Intellectual Property (IP) managed by a third party?
 I already have competent Intellectual Property lawyers who are patent experts.”
 This is certainly, a good and reasonable question.

-Patent lawyers are not business people and business people are not patent lawyers.
-Intellectual Property portfolios require both tactical and strategic analysis that are tied into the dynamics of a business as it currently evolves and its long term goals.
+Patent lawyers are not businesspeople and business people are not patent lawyers.
+Intellectual Property portfolios require both tactical and strategic analysis that is tied to the dynamics of a business as it currently evolves and its long-term goals.
 This requires existing patent appraisal as well as where new patentable material should be created (where the gaps occur in a company’s Intellectual Property estate).
-This leads to the all important analysis of cost versus reward, which most often leads to: “Where, internationally, should the subject company apply for patents and where is it in their best interests to support existing patents?”
-Patent annuities are an ever increasing cost and have become a significant source of income for many countries.
+This leads to the all-important analysis of cost versus reward, which most often asks “Where, internationally, should the subject company apply for patents and where is it in their best interests to support existing patents?”
+Patent annuities are an ever-increasing cost issue and have become a significant source of income for many countries.

 The main attributes of Intellectual Property management are the following:

 Patent only that which is meaningful to the Company’s goals

 Think of quality, not quantity